IATI/iati-publisher-docs/docs/index.rst

 IATI Publisher
 **************

-`IATI Publisher <https://publisher.iatistandard.org/>`_ is an online tool for organisations that want to publish data on their development and humanitarian activities according to the IATI Standard.
+`IATI Publisher <https://publisher.iatistandard.org/>`_ is an online tool for organisations that want to publish data according to the IATI Standard.
 It is free and managed by the IATI Secretariat.

 It is designed for: